OpenMEAP/OpenMEAP/README.txt

 install guide, please visit our wiki (wiki.openmeap.com).

-If you are interested in enhancing/extending/hacking OpenMEAP, see use our wiki for instructions on setting up a workspace in Eclipse.
+If you are interested in enhancing/extending/hacking OpenMEAP, see our wiki for instructions on setting up a workspace in Eclipse.